dylanhebert/osrs-event-log/README.md

 A simple Discord bot that captures and posts events and milestones for Old School Runescape players into a selected Discord channel.
 - Default command prefix: ;

+## Setup
+Make a copy of 'creds.json' and name it 'mycreds.json'

 ## Commands
 ```
 join - <OSRS-Name> | Join the event log list